 - Squatters: You might have to deal with evicting squatters, drug addicts, pests and rodents on the property before you can occupy the property.

 - Delay in processing sales documents: banks are known for being tardy in processing foreclosure papers.

 - Seller report : Seller disclosure reports are not provided in foreclosures.
 Basically you might be buying a property ‘blindly’.

-In general, buying foreclosed homes are a good investment consideration.
+In general, buying foreclosed homes used with skip tracing are a good investment consideration.
 It is always wise to look beyond the norm and to weigh the pros and cons of buying such a foreclosed property.